mangata-finance/diagrams/README.md

         else CANCEL_RESOLUTION is CANCEL_NOT_APPROVED
           collator --> collator: Find malicious cancel request in history with Sequencer address collator --> collator: Call slash_sequencer(seq_address)
+        end

       else l1_read is ONLY_INFO_UPDATE
-            note right
+        note over collator
-              Don't remember.
-Should behave same as deposit. end note
+          We dont need to do any action, it serves as information event for our contracts. end note

       end

+        collator --> collator: Store succesfull WITHDRAWAL or DEPOSIT to pending_updates collator --> collator: Returns back the READ right for sequencer (node storage update)

     end

-    end

-    collator --> collator: Store succesfull WITHDRAWAL or DEPOSIT to pending_updates

   end
 end